jeddbishop/data_analysis_projects/cyclistic_case_study.md

 ### Cyclistic 🚲

-A case study which examines user trends for a Chicago bike-share company.
+A case study which examines user experience trends for a Chicago bike-share company.

 I completed this project for the Google Data Analytics Certification course.